 To support our increased sales and distribution activities we have developed and offer robust training and class materials that certify law enforcement officers and trainers as BolaWrap instructors in the use and limitations of the BolaWrap in conjunction with modern policing tactics for de-escalation of encounters.
 We believe that law enforcement trainers and officers that have seen demonstrations or have been trained about our products are more supportive of their department's purchase and deployment of product.
-As of June 30, 2022, over 1,130 agencies have received BolaWrap training with over 3,660 training officers at those agencies certified as BolaWrap instructors and qualified to train the rest of their departments.
-This represents a 41% increase in agencies and a 31% increase in training officers compared to June 30, 2021.
+As of September 30, 2022, over 1,315 agencies have received BolaWrap training with over 4,390 training officers at those agencies certified as BolaWrap instructors and qualified to train the rest of their departments.
+This represents a 39% increase in agencies and a 36% increase in training officers as compared to September 30, 2021.

-Operating expenses in Q2 of 2022 reduced 39% from Q2 of 2021.
+Operating expenses in the third fiscal quarter of 2022 reduced by 28% as compared to the third fiscal quarter of 2021.
 The focus on reducing operating expenses was an immediate focus on the new management team.
 In the second quarter, our new management team focused on assessing all facets of the business and completed a strategic roadmap to drive long-term growth and produce lasting value for shareholders.
 Our strategic roadmap is centered on sustainably growing sales through building repeatable domestic BolaWrap sales, ramping international sales on the new BolaWrap 150, and implementing a customer success function expanding existing agencies to full patrol-wide BolaWrap deployment.
 We also have added a dedicated inside sales function to grow our velocity on new leads.
 We will be expanding our distributor and partner relationships, and leveraging product diversification and innovation to catalyze sales growth.
 A key decision in the strategic roadmap was to improve our pricing on BolaWrap 150 devices and cassettes now that the product has proven itself to law enforcement as a significant upgrade.
 We have also transitioned to charging for our respected training services.
-We have implemented changes to how we sell Wrap Reality and have now solidified our go forward virtual reality model as a Software as a Service (SaaS) model.
+We have implemented changes to how we sell Wrap Reality and have now solidified our go forward virtual reality model as a Software as a Service ("SaaS") model.
 These changes will have significant positive impact on our future success and growth.